• Skip to primary navigation

 Smooth the batter with a tiny knife or the back of a small spoon.

-Step 8: Bake
+Step 8: Bake and Cool

 Bake the donuts in the center rack of the 350 degree oven for 20 minutes.
 The donuts should be risen and spring back at you when gently touched.

-Place the donuts on a cooling rack with a baking sheet or wax paper underneath.
-The next part is a bit messy.
+Let the donuts cool in the pans for at least 5 minutes then place the donuts on a cooling rack with a baking sheet or wax paper underneath.

-Step 1: Make The Glaze
+Step 9: Make The Glaze and Dip the Donut Bottoms

 Combine all the glaze ingredients in a bowl and use a whisk to combine.

 Take one donut and dip the bottom of it in the glaze.
-Do it quickly, you don't want it submerged too long but you do want the entire bottom coated.

-Step 4: Dip the Donut Tops
+Step 10: Dip The Donut Tops

-Immediately put the donut, wet glaze side up, on a cooling rack with wax paper underneath.
+Immediately put the donut, wet glaze side up, on the cooling rack with wax paper or baking sheet underneath.

 Expert Baking Tips